 Chair Edwards opened public comment.
 No comments were directed to the committee.

-4. Condition Report on Fort Ord Well No. 10

-David J. Stoldt, General Manager provided a brief overview of Exhibit 4-A: Wells in the Seaside Basin.
+4. Condition Report on Fort Ord Well No. 10 David J. Stoldt, General Manager provided a brief overview of Exhibit 4-A: Wells in the Seaside Basin.
 Lear informed the committee the District gained access to Fort Ord, a former U.S. Army military base and wells were drilled in the area to understand the hydrostratigraphy of the northern area of the District boundary.
-He described the need to destroy the aging well that has not returned useful data.
-Lear indicated the financial costs on destroying the well will be incurred on the District.
-In response to Edwards, Lear commented a good faith effort has been made to identify potential underlying issues with geophysical equipment (tools that test for sand and clay) to further assess the condition of the well.
-He believes the root cause may have to do with rusted metals found in the well and will not be picked up with geophysical testing tools.
+He described the need to destroy the aging well that has not contributed returned useful dataand Lear indicated the financial costs on destroying the well will be incurred on the District.
+In response to Edwards, Lear commented a good faith effort has been made to identify potential underlying issues with geophysical equipment (tools that test for sand and clay) to further assess the condition of the welland to the test for sand and will not be picked up with geophysical testing tools.
 Chair Edwards opened public comment.
 No comments were directed to the committee.

-5. Update on MPWSP Desalination Project - Coastal Commission and Other Conditions

-David J. Stoldt, General Manager provided an overview of his staff report on actions taken at the California Coastal Commission hearing on November 17, 2022 on CalAm's Coastal Development Permit for the MPWSP Desalination Project and answered committee questions.
+5. Update on MPWSP Desalination Project - Coastal Commission and Other Conditions David J. Stoldt, General Manager provided an overview of his staff report on actions taken at the California Coastal Commission hearing on November 17, 2022 on CalAm's Coastal Development Permit for the MPWSP Desalination Project and answered committee questions.
 He directed the committee to Exhibit 5-A: Coastal Commission Preliminary Conditions on MPWSP Approval and noted that each of the listed conditions for approval are standard conditions and best management practices for most projects.
 He mentioned three other conditions were added during the hearing and as listed as bulleted points in the staff note.
-He noted final Conditions have not yet materialized.
+He noted final Conditions have not yet been produced materialized.
 Stoldt briefly covered the five (5) interactions required with the California Public Utilities Commission (CPUC) as listed in the staff note.
-He commented a condition made into the CA Coastal Commission decision calls for a final determination on Phase 2 of the CPUC proceedings on supply and demand AND desalination.
-As a result of the hearings and approval of the Coastal Development Permit, the District has joined other entities in a lawsuit against the California Coastal Commission on procedural grounds and CEQA issues.
-Director Paull thanked the General Manager for his reminder the Commission decision and believes some of the conditions fall under the authority and jurisdiction of the CPUC.
+He commented athe one condition-built into the made into the CA Coastal Commission decision is forcalls for a final determination on Phase 2 of the CPUC proceedings on supply and demand AND desalination to be rectified and a determination on whether desal is needed.
+As a result of the hearings and approval of the Coastal Development Permit, the District has decided to joinjoined other entities in a lawsuit against the California Coastal Commission on the grounds of procedural grounds and CEQA issues.
+Director Paull thanked the General Manager for his reminder of the conditions the Commission decision and believes some of the conditions fall under the authority and jurisdiction of the CPUC.
 District Counsel Laredo commented a Notice of Determination has been sent and final conditions have not materialized and released to the public.
-In response to Riley, Stoldt recounts Josh Stratton, Manager of External Affairs for California American Water stating that an update on desal costs will be provided.
-Stoldt is not sure whether Stratton misspoke or if an update on costs will be released.
+In response to Riley, Stoldt recountsalls Josh Stratton, Manager of External Affairs for California American Water statingmentioning that an update on desal costs will be provided.
+Stoldt is not sure

+Formatted: Font: Not Italic Draft Minutes - December 14, 2022 | Water Supply Planning Committee Meeting -- Page 4 of 5 whether Stratton misspoke or if an update on costs will be released.
 Chair Edwards opened public comment.
-The following comments were directed to the a) Saoirse Folsom: Thanked Committee Member Paull and Edwards for acknowledging the false promises made by the CA Coastal Commission on CalAm's Coastal Development Permit Condition's as it relates to low-income ratepayers.
+The following comments were directed to the Committee: a) Saoirse Folsom: Thanked Committee Member Paull and Edwards for acknowledging the false promises made by the CA Coastal Commission on CalAm's Coastal Development Permit Condition's as it relates to low-income ratepayers.
 She briefly mentioned the income thresholds placed by Cal-Am relative to her household's income and the threats of shut off notices she has received.
+No further comments were directed to the Committee.